I can't remember my password. What should I do?

 I am receiving an Incorrect or Invalid Login message.
 What can I do?

 There are many things that could be causing this situation.
-First, verify that your user ID was typed in correctly.
+First, verify that your username was typed in correctly.

 Also, keep in mind that your password is case-sensitive.
 If you entered your password in lowercase, try it again in uppercase, or vice-versa.